Sheppard–Yonge station: History

 The station was expanded and renamed "Sheppard–Yonge" in 2002 with the opening of the Sheppard subway line, for which this station became the western terminus.
 The renaming was similar to that of Bloor–Yonge station.
 Unlike Bloor–Yonge, where the signs on Line 1 platforms still read "Bloor" and those on the Line 2 Bloor–Danforth read "Yonge", Sheppard–Yonge is given its full name on both sets of platforms; all existing signs within the station were changed to give the new name.
 At that time, this station became accessible with elevators.
 When the automated announcements were installed on Toronto's subway trains, Line 1 trains referred to the station as "Sheppard" while Line 4 trains referred to the station as "Sheppard–Yonge", the new Toronto Rocket subway trains refer to the station on both Lines 1 and 4 as "Sheppard–Yonge" followed by "Change for Line 1/4" respectively.

 Station description

 The station is located under Yonge Street at Sheppard Avenue, and is built on five levels.
 All seven entrances are located at street level, as is the bus platform.
 The three levels below are concourse levels, which provide access to the bus platform and the two subway lines.
 The subway platforms are on the two lower levels, with the Yonge–University line on the bottom and the newer Sheppard line crossing above.

 Entrances

-There are six entrances – five automated entrances (all of which are only accessible by Presto card) and two staffed entrances:
+There are six entrances – five automated entrances (all of which are only accessible by Presto card) and one staffed entrance: